Photorealistic Rendering with Vray or Mental Ray

 In Vray- Users are simply required to create a standard VRayLight object as previously shown, and change its Type toDome.
 Dome light is equivalent to Skylight object.

+As with most VRay lights, users can control its intensity with the Multiplier values.
 To plug an image, scroll down to its Texture group and click on its toggle to bring up the Material/Map Browser dialog.
 Often some users apply a standard image; and most professionals prefer to use the VRayHDRI shader.

 To edit the VRayHDRI parameters, first open the Material Editor (M), followed by dragging and dropping it from theTexture toggle onto an empty material editor slot.
 Choose the Instance method.